gickowtf/pixoo-homeassistant/README.md

 This is not official software from Divoom.
 It is a custom integration created by me (gickowtf) and therefore Divoom is not responsible for any damages/problems caused by this integration, nor does Divoom provide any end-user support for the integration.
 Use this integration at your own risk.

+## ❤️ Many thanks to
+@Mrredstone5230 - Thanks for the conversion to config flow